-- i.
-Should one of our employees show symptoms of the COVID 19 virus which may appear 2-14 days after exposure to the virus:
+i.
+Should one of our employees show symptoms of the COVID 19 virus (listed in section C) which may appear 2-14 days after exposure to the virus SSH will take the following actions:

-- a.
-Fever

-- b.
-Cough

-- c.
-Shortness of breath or difficulty breathing

-- d.
-Chills
+- ii.

-- e.
-Repeated shaking with chills

-- f.
-Muscle pain - g.
-Headache - h.
-Sore throat - i.
-New loss of taste or smell - j.
-Congestion or runny nose - k.
-Nausea or vomiting - ι.
-Diarrhea - ii.
-SSH will take the following actions: - iii.
 SSH requires the employee to notify their Human Resource Manager immediately - a.
 SteelSummit Ohio & SteelSummit TN.
 Michelle Petersen 615.779.0609 - b.
 Magic Grand Rapids & Magic Decatur: Brenda Ritsema 616.532.1347 - d.
-If notification by the employee is made through their supervisor, it is the responsibility of the supervisor to notify the Human Resource Manager. - iv.
-The company will ensure the employee that he/she will not be identified by name to their co-workers as showing symptoms while keeping in compliance with the Americans With Disabilities Act ("ADA") and HIPPA. - Instruct the employee to seek medical attention (The Company's Health Joy App is an option) and self-isolate for a minimum of 10 days and 24 hours after the fever is gone without fever reducing medicine and the symptoms have significantly improved - vi.
-If a COVID 19 test is administered and the employee does not have COVID 19, then the employee may return to work providing they have a return to work note from a medical professional. - vii.
-If a COVID 19 test is administered and the employee test positive for the COVID 19 virus, then SSH will follow the guidelines in section 7E of the Infectious Disease Prevention Plan. - viii.
+If notification by the employee is made through their supervisor, it is the responsibility of the supervisor to notify the Human Resource Manager. - iii.
+The company will ensure the employee that he/she will not be identified by name to their co-workers as showing symptoms while keeping in compliance with the Americans With Disabilities Act ("ADA") and HIPPA. - iv.
+Instruct the employee to seek medical attention (The Company's Health Joy App is an option) and self-isolate for a minimum of 10 days and 24 hours after the fever is gone without fever reducing medicine and the symptoms have significantly improved - v.
+If a COVID 19 test is administered 7 or more days after the onset of the symptoms, and the employee does not have COVID 19, then the employee may return to work providing they have a return to work note from a medical professional. - vi.
+If a COVID 19 test is administered and the employee test positive for the COVID 19 virus, then SSH will follow the guidelines in section 7E of the Infectious Disease Prevention Plan. - vii.
 Arrangements will be made for the employee whose job function allows them to work remotely from home.
 For those non-exempt hourly employees that cannot work remotely, the employee will receive compensation according to SSH and Federal Guidelines.